Pointman

-Pointman is a TV movie pilot and TV series on the Prime Time Entertainment Network in 1994 to 1995.
-The premise of the main character is he is framed and convicted of fraud while he was an investment banker.
+Pointman is a TV movie pilot and TV series on the Prime Time Entertainment Network in 1995.
+The main character was framed and convicted of fraud while he was an investment banker.
 Eventually cleared, Constantine 'Connie' Harper helps others while running a coastal resort.
-The hotel, pool and marina scenes in the Pilot episode were filmed at the South Shore Harbour Resort & Conference Center and adjacent South Shore Harbour Marina in League City, Texas.
+The hotel, pool, and marina scenes in the pilot episode were filmed at the South Shore Harbour Resort & Conference Center and adjacent South Shore Harbour Marina in League City, Texas.
 The series was filmed in Jacksonville, Florida.

 TV movie

 In this TV movie, the main character, Constantine Nicholas 'Connie' Harper (Jack Scalia), is framed and sent to prison for fraud and assaulting the trial's prosecuting attorney.
-After serving his time and granted his release, a former cellmate requests that Connie protect the cellmate's sister, Rosie (Roxann Dawson), an aspiring clothing designer, who is being threatened by a diamond broker as Harper was put on "the list", a collection of people to go to for last resort assistance.
-At first Connie is reluctant to help, but he eventually agrees to protect Rosie from the diamond broker.
+After serving his time and being granted his release, a former cellmate requests that Connie protect the cellmate's sister, Rosie (Roxann Dawson), an aspiring clothing designer, who is being threatened by a diamond broker as Harper was put on "the list", a collection of people to go to for last resort assistance.
+At first, Connie is reluctant to help, but he eventually agrees to protect Rosie from the diamond broker.

 TV series

-Pointman was greenlighted for a series and ran for two seasons of 13 then 9 episodes.
+Pointman was greenlighted for a series and ran for two seasons, the first for 13 episodes, and the second for only nine.
 In the series, Constantine "Connie" Harper, the main character, sets up shop as an owner of a Florida beach resort (Jacksonville, Florida and its beach suburbs), Spanish Pete's, while aiding people in need with the use of "the list" and former jailmates.